Yoghurt-1/lovelivesongs/README.md

 # lovelivesongs
-My Favorite Love Live Songs presented through HTML
+My 10 Favorite Love Live Songs presented through HTML This website was started on 9/12/2022 as a fun HTML project.
+I hope this website is informative and inspiring